yogeshagr/golang/src/gopl.io/gobook.md

 fmt.Printf("%T\n", g)   // "func([]int)"
 ```

+### Deferred function calls
+- A defer statement is an ordinary function or method call prefixed by the
+keyword defer.
+The function and argument expressions are evaluated when the
+statement is executed, but the actual call is deferred until the function that
+contains the defer statement has finished, whether normally, by executing a
+return statement or falling off the end, or abnormally, by panicking.
+Any number
+of calls may be deferred; they are executed in the reverse of the order in which
+they were deferred.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then